 Lastly, this printer arrives assembled, and it has a 2.8-inch touchscreen interface, which allows you to track your printing and easily navigate using your printer.

-- Has a filament run-out sensor
+- This best 3d printer has a filament run-out sensor

 - Flexible and removable bed to easily extract your prints